 - The ratio is instrumental in restricting the commercial banks from liquidating their assets beyond a specified threshold.

 - The SLR ratio helps in establishing and controlling the bank credit.
-The central bank would specifically modify the ratio when there is a marked change in the levels of inflation.
+The central bank would specifically modify the ratio when there is a marked change in inflation levels.

-- When there is a recession in the economy then the bank reduces the SLR ratio which in turn raises the bank credit.
+- When there is a recession in the economy, the bank reduces the SLR ratio, which raises the bank credit.